 The error may cause a bounds violation and the potential reading or writing of data and corresponding corruption of adjacent data.
 It can also be a serious security hole as it can permit someone to surreptitiously provide an unused location (such as 0 or the last element) that can be used for undocumented features or hidden channels.

-Cross reference
+Related coding guidelines

-CWE[8]: 193.
+CWE [7]: 193.
 Off-by-one Error